-Since pre-Hispanic times, music and dance has always played an important role in Peruvian society.
-Ancient Peruvians used sea shells, reeds and even animal bones to produce sounds.
+Since pre-Hispanic times, music and dance have always played an important role in Peruvian society.
+Ancient Peruvians used sea shells, reeds, and even animal bones to produce sounds.
 It is said that the Peruvians of the Nazca culture were the most important pre-Hispanic musicians on the continent.
-Panpipes or zampoñas, terracotta trumpets and pututos were some of the most important musical instruments in ancient Peru.
-The music explored themes of religion, war and profanity.
+Panpipes or zampoñas, terracotta trumpets, and “pututos” were some of the most important musical instruments in ancient Peru.
+The music explored themes of religion, war, and profanity.

 Peruvians are increasingly proud of the historical and cultural wealth, both past and present.
 After turning its back on its Andean origins for centuries, modern Peru now fully recognizes the value of the Andes and the Amazon for all that they represent in terms of resources and ancient traditions.

 Peru’s civilization is the oldest in South America.
 Neighboring countries have been created from ancient Peruvian territory and empire.
 Peru was the political and productive center of the region with a privileged and special geographical location.

 Modern Peru boasts entrepreneurs who have rediscovered their capacity to create new wealth, businesses and services.
 The country has overcome difficult political and economic crises.
 Although Peru is still undergoing the consolidation of its institutions, the country has now seen over two decades of democracy.